reportportal/docs/src/md/src/DashboardsAndWidgets/PossibleDasboards.md

-# Use Case Possible Dasboard in ReportPortal
+## Possible Dasboard in ReportPortal

 ReportPortal.io is a powerful tool which accuares a lot of analytics.
 Witj this manual we are wanting to help you to configure simple and understandable reports for your teams.